Tom Scott (rugby union, born 1875)

-Tom Scott (1875–1947) was a Scotland international rugby union player.
+Thomas Scott (1875–1947) was a Scotland international rugby union player.
 He played as a centre and half-back.

 In 1895, whilst noting Scott's resemblance to Tom Scott—the Scotland international forward of the same name—as a 'dead snip' when the back was still uncapped, the Glasgow Evening Post went on to state that Gedge, Gowans and Scott were unexcelled as the best half-backs in Britain.

 Occasionally Scott went by the initials 'T. L. S.'.
 Scott himself said this happened to differentiate between himself and the other Tom Scott of Melrose when both were Scotland internationals (Tom Scott of Melrose was 'T. M. S.'—his middle name was Monro) but this was not strictly true.
 It was discovered that the rugby commentator Argus Junior of The Hawick Express referred to Tom 'Langholm' Scott and Tom 'Melrose' Scott to differentiate the players in his rugby column.

 Rugby Union career

 Amateur career

 He played for Langholm and then Hawick.